dgomezg/liferay-docs/discover/portal/articles/130-forms/01-whats-new.markdown

 offer Users autocompleted values to choose from as they type in the Text field.
 Set up autocomplete in the Text field's Properties.

-![Figure 6: A User beings typing in a Text field and is pleasantly surprised by a list of autocomplete options.](../../images/forms-autocomplete.png)
+![Figure 6: A User begins typing in a Text field and is pleasantly surprised by a list of autocomplete options.](../../images/forms-autocomplete.png)

 **Form Success Page**